adamwight/process-control/README.md

 * Syslog actions, at least when tweezing new crontabs.
 * Log invocations.
 * Prevent future job runs when unrecoverable failure conditions are detected.
-* Should we support commandline flags?
 * Fine-tuning of failure detection.
-* Script to kill jobs.
-* Script to run a job one-off.
 * Job group tags.
 * Slow-start and monitoring.
 * Optional backoff.